IzatheWriter/Beginner-Baker-s-Guide/Tools.md

 <h1>Tools</h1>

-This section discusses various tools you will need to bake something.
-They will make your baking faster and save you a lot of muscle work.
-However, you don’t need all of them and if something isn’t essential, you will be given an alternative solution.
+This section discusses various tools you'll need to bake something.
+They'll make your baking faster and save you a lot of muscle work.
+However, you don’t need all of them and if something isn’t essential, you'll be given an alternative solution.

 A list of the baking tools: